Rravishankar1/Algorithmic-Trading/README.md

 ### Executing program

+* Run through Quant Connect website:
+* Copy and paste one of the above strategies into a "New Algorithm"
+* Make possible modifications from list below
+* Run backtest to see analysis

-* Can be backtested within range of available data (see Quant Connect API docs)
+* Can be backtested within range of available data (see [Quant Connect docs](https://www.quantconnect.com/docs/home/home))
 * Market strategy can also be run through live data or paper trading alternative

 * To change start and end date